Eric R. Wolf Prize

 Now is the time to dig through your manuscripts, seminar or conference papers, or other unpublished documents and prepare for submission.
 (Note: All submissions must be previously unpublished documents, since the winning essay is automatically peer reviewed for the possibility of publication in the Anthropology of Work Review).

-The recipient of the 2012 Eric Wolf Prize will receive a $250 cash award along with the possibility of publishing his or her essay in the Anthropology of Work Review.
+The recipient of the 2014 Eric Wolf Prize will receive a $250 cash award along with the possibility of having his or her essay reviewed for possible publication in the Anthropology of Work Review.

 The Society for the Anthropology of Work invites graduate students to submit previously unpublished manuscripts for consideration for the Eric R. Wolf Prize.
 This award was established to honor graduate research on the topic of the anthropology of work, broadly defined.
 The award will go to the paper that best demonstrates an anthropological approach to the study of work in the tradition of political economic scholarship modeled and encouraged by Eric Wolf.

-Submissions need to be received by October 1, 2012 to be considered for this year’s prize.
-All submissions should be emailed as attached Word documents to Ann Kingsolver (email@example.com), chair of the Wolf Prize Committee.
-Graduate students need not be members of the Society for the Anthropology of Work to submit essays in the competition, but SAW student memberships are available at the affordable cost of $5 with membership in the AAA.
+Submissions need to be received by October 1, 2015 to be considered for this year’s prize.
+All submissions should be emailed as attached Word documents to Samuel Collins (firstname.lastname@example.org), chair of the Wolf Prize Committee.
+Graduate students need not be members of the Society for the Anthropology of Work to submit essays in the competition, but SAW student memberships are available at an affordable cost with membership in the AAA.
 Word documents should be 25 pages or less, double-spaced, and all identifying information needs to be in the accompanying email (identifying headers and footers need to be removed before sending the document).
-Please direct any questions about the SAW Eric Wolf Prize to Ann Kingsolver.
+Please direct any questions about the SAW Eric Wolf Prize to Sam Collins.

 2014 Conrad Arensberg Award